open-energy-transition/grid-mapping-logbook/README.md

 │── 📂 mapping-guides/ (Step-by-step mapping tutorials)
-│── 📂 country-assessments/ (Country-specific mapping feasibility reports) │── 📂 updates/ (Latest updates and new findings by country or region) │── 📂 scripts/ (Automation tools and scripts for data processing) │── 📂 images/ (Screenshots and visual guides)
+│── 📂 country-assessments/ (Country-specific mapping feasibility reports) │── 📂 updates/ (Latest updates and new findings by country or region) │── 📂 scripts/ (Automation tools, overpass turbo for specific querys/updates, and scripts for data processing) │── 📂 images/ (Screenshots and visual guides)
 ```